 - May not have filed for bankruptcy in the last 10 years

-- Have no more than 6 years of non-Coast Guard active-duty military service.
+- Have no more than six years of non-Coast Guard active-duty military service.

-- Reservists are eligible to apply for the CSPI program if they meet all eligibility criteria and furnish a signed conditional release (DD368)
+- Reservists are eligible to apply for the CSPI program if they meet all eligibility criteria and furnish a signed/approved conditional release (DD368)

-- Active duty or reserve members who are in a paygrade of E-4 with more than 4 years of active duty service as of the selection panel date are ineligible.
+- Active duty or reserve members who are in a pay grade of E-4 with more than four years of active-duty service as of the selection panel date are ineligible.